 They Changed It, Now It Sucks: The near-constant changing of writers and cast members is one of the most common reasons why fans have a love/hate relationship with the show.

 What Do You Mean, It Wasn't Made on Drugs?: A lot of SNL's sketches from the 1970s were drug-influenced (such as one that had an Abraham Lincoln portrait calling Richard Nixon a "dip.") and a lot of the writers and cast members at the time were high as kites.
-These days, the writers and cast members aren't like their 1970s counterparts (at worst, they get high from sleep deprivation in writing and planning the show), but there are some crazy sketches and characters that seem like they're the product of a drug-influenced mind (Toonces, The Cat Who Can Drive a Car, Will Ferrell's impression of Harry Caray, Bill Hader's Stefonnote who is heavily implied to be on cocaine, meth, prescription pills, and possibly ecstacy, according to Bill Hader, just to name a few).
+These days, the writers and cast members aren't like their 1970s counterparts (at worst, they get high from sleep deprivation in writing and planning the show; at best, some of the cast and crew members smoke weed, but only in their off-hours), but there are some crazy sketches and characters that seem like they're the product of a drug-influenced mind (Toonces, The Cat Who Can Drive a Car, Will Ferrell's impression of Harry Caray, Bill Hader's Stefonnote who is heavily implied to be on cocaine, meth, prescription pills, and possibly ecstacy, according to Bill Hader, just to name a few).

 The Woobie: Willie, Kenan Thompson's recurring character on Weekend Update.
 His whole shtick is recounting horrific memories of his life to Michael Che, his neighbor.
 And yet, he never once complains about them and is always so undyingly optimistic that you just want to give the guy a hug.
 Also counts as an Iron Woobie.